microsoft/vscode-webview-ui-toolkit/src/breadcrumb/README.md

 ### Custom Separators

-The default separator is a `/` but it can customized by adding an element with the attribute `slot="separator"`, such as an SVG icon.
+The default separator is a `/` but it can customized by adding an element with the attribute `slot="separator"`, such as an span icon.

 [Interactive Storybook Example](https://mttallac.azurewebsites.net/?path=/story/library-breadcrumb--with-custom-separators)